shuangpingzhao/Decision-Visibility-Delay/README.md

 ## Overview

-This repository explores **decision visibility and delay** in complex systems —
+This repository documents an **exploratory reflection on decision visibility and delay** in complex systems —
 how issues become visible, how signals are interpreted, and why decisions often lag behind awareness.

-The focus is on **early-stage structural conditions** that shape whether problems are noticed, ignored, or acted upon over time, across project, organizational, and analytical contexts.
+The focus is on **early-stage descriptive and structural conditions** that influence whether problems are noticed, ignored, or acted upon over time, across project, organizational, and analytical contexts.

 This work is **exploratory and descriptive**, emphasizing thinking maps and structural reflection rather than methods, solutions, or prescriptive frameworks.